allegroai/clearml-server-helm/README.md

     The helm search results must include `allegroai/trains-server-chart`.

+1. By default, the `trains-server` deployment uses storage on a single node (labeled `app=trains`).
+To change the type of storage used (for example NFS), see [Configuring trains-server storage for NFS](#configure-trains-server-storage-nfs).

+1. If you'd like `trains-agent` support in your `trains` Kubernetes cluster, create a local `values.yaml`, as specified in [Configuring trains-agent instances in your cluster](#configure-trains-agents).

 1. Install `trains-server-chart` on your cluster:

         helm install allegroai/trains-server-chart --namespace=trains --name trains-server

+    Alternatively, in case you've created a local `values.yaml` file, use:

+        helm install allegroai/trains-server-chart --namespace=trains --name trains-server --values values.yaml

     A  trains `namespace` is created in your cluster and **trains-server** is deployed in it.

-## Updating trains-server application using Helm
+## <a name="updating-trains-server"></a>Updating trains-server application using Helm

-1. Update using new or updated values.yaml
+1. Update using new or updated `values.yaml`

         helm upgrade trains-server allegroai/trains-server-chart -f new-values.yaml